razishaikh28/razishaikh28/README.md

 ### Hi there 👋

-- 🔭 I’m currently fourth year Computer Science undergrad
+- 🔭 I’m currently Fourth year Computer Science Undergrad
 - 👨‍💻 Full-stack web developer
-- 👯 I’m looking to collaborate on open-source contribution
+- 👯 I’m looking to collaborate on Open-source contribution
+- 📝 I'm a Freelance SEO writer

 ## 🌱 My technical skills
 I'm always eager to learn new things and expand my skillset.
 Some of the technologies and topics I'm currently focusing on include: